aidanrohm/NoSQL-Final-Project/Presentation:Report/Aidan Rohm - NoSQL Final Project Report - Professor Dent.md

     PLAYER      }o--o{    PLAYER : TEAMMATE_WITH
 ```

 Each node has a unique identifier to help with query speed and accessibility.
-To access a specific player node, a user simply needs to reference the unique playerID; this carries true for all other nodes in the database itself.
+To access a specific player node, a user needs to reference the unique player ID; this holds true for all other nodes in the database.

-There were a couple of design choices that went in to creating the schema in this way.
-The TeamSeason node was used, as opposed to just Season, in order to connect valuable details between a season and a player.
-The creation of this node ultimately allows a player's performance and statistics to be connected to a single TeamSeason which can immediately demonstrate their impact.
-The season nodes themselves do not carry detailed information, which paves the way for a more inclusive TeamSeason node to hold diverse information.
-Furthermore, connecting teammates to each other is a central component to this structure.
-Forging this connection makes interesting traversal queries possible beyond finding who was a teammate with who.
-Since a teammate structure exists, users of the database are able to query to discover how players might be connected to one another.
+Several design choices contributed to the creation of the schema in this manner.
+The TeamSeason node was used, as opposed to just Season, to connect valuable details between a season and a player.
+The creation of this node ultimately allows a player's performance and statistics to be connected to a single TeamSeason, which can immediately demonstrate their impact.
+The season nodes themselves do not carry detailed information, which paves the way for a more inclusive TeamSeason node to hold diverse details.
+Furthermore, connecting teammates is a central component of this structure.
+Forging this connection makes interesting traversal queries possible beyond finding who was a teammate with whom.
+Since a teammate structure exists, users of the database can query to discover how players might be connected.
 ### Implementation
 The database was implemented using Neo4j's desktop client.
-After installing the client, an instance of Neo4j was created and the MLB database itself was forged.
-From this point, creating the database came down to importing the data from the csv files provided by Lahman's database.
-After then creating the relationships between nodes, the database was ready to be interacted with.
+After installing the client, an instance of Neo4j was created, and the MLB database itself was forged.
+From this point, creating the database involved importing data from the CSV files provided by Lahman's database.
+After making the relationships between nodes, the database was ready to be interacted with.

-In the desktop client itself, the user is able to interact with the database to conduct a number of interesting queries.
-Please find examples of these queries and their output below.
+Within the desktop client, users can interact with the database to conduct various interesting queries.
+Please find examples of these queries.

 Finding 5 teammates of Rafael Devers
 ```